-The agency received the Pre-audit questionnaire on August 5, 2017 and returned it on September 13, 2017 along with numerous documents.
-I sent the Notice of Audit to the agency on August 5.
+The agency received the Pre-audit questionnaire for the Barron Area Residential Treatment Facility (BART) on August 5, 2017 and returned it on September 13, 2017 along with numerous documents.
+The Notice of Audit was sent to the agency On August 5.
 LSS managers stated that the Notice of Audit was posted on August 9.
 During the on-site visit, I observed the Notice of Audit posted outside in the main hallway outside the staff offices and near the main entrance.
-Staff and residents interviewed confirmed that the Notice had been posted for several weeks prior to the on-site visit.
+Staff and residents interviewed confirmed that the Notice was posted for several weeks prior to the on-site visit.